 John Mormando

-In March, 2018, I was diagnosed with Invasive ductal breast cancer, and my life changed forever.
+In March 2018, I was diagnosed with Invasive ductal breast cancer, and my life changed forever.
 Up to that point, I was a healthy 51-year-old.
 I’m not exaggerating when I say I was probably in the best shape of my life.
-I had just competed in an Ironman 70.3 Triathlon in September 2017, and ran the NYC marathon in November 2017.
-I was in the very beginning of starting to train for a Full 140.6 Ironman in Louisville when I spotted a small lump on my chest, which I brought it to the attention of my doctor, who sent me for a biopsy.
-Four days later I got my diagnosis.
+I had just competed in an Ironman 70.3 Triathlon in September 2017 and ran the NYC marathon in November 2017.
+I was in the very beginning of starting to train for a Full 140.6 Ironman in Louisville when I spotted a small lump on my chest, which I brought to the attention of my doctor, who sent me for a biopsy.
+Four days later, I got my diagnosis.

 After interviewing three different cancer surgeons, I went with NYU Langone Cancer Center in NYC.

-In April, I had a right-side mastectomy with a lymph node dissection.
-On my left side, I got a breast reduction to even my body out.
-It just so happened that after pathology they found a small cancerous tumor there too.
+In April, I had a right-sided mastectomy with a lymph node dissection.
+On my left side, I got a breast reduction to even out my body.
+It just so happened that after pathology, they found a small cancerous tumor there, too.
 A 51-year-old male in great shape with bilateral breast cancer.
-I was shocked to say the least.
+I was shocked, to say the least.

-Unfortunately, 6 of the 12 lymph nodes were infected so my protocol now included chemotherapy treatments followed by radiation.
+Unfortunately, 6 of the 12 lymph nodes were infected, so my protocol now includes chemotherapy treatments followed by radiation.
 Luckily, I have been able to continue working and having some semblance of a normal life.

-In the beginning of 2021, three years after my diagnosis I finally felt strong enough to complete my mission of becoming an Ironman.
-I trained six days a week for six months, swimming, biking and running.
-My body held up through all the training and on July 25, 2021, I finished an Ironman Triathlon in Lake Placid NY.
+At the beginning of 2021, three years after my diagnosis, I finally felt strong enough to complete my mission of becoming an Ironman.
+I trained six days a week for six months, swimming, biking, and running.
+My body held up through all the training, and on July 25, 2021, I finished an Ironman Triathlon in Lake Placid, NY.
 It was such a thrill and a redemption for me to cross that finish line.
-I hope this give others motivation to keep living life and never giving up.
+I hope this gives others motivation to keep living life and never give up.

 Share this story: